 I've probably just eaten, or am about to go eat a carmel apple.
 (Because I cannot visit Oak Glen without eating a carmel apple.
 And no crap like M&Ms or Oreos stuck to it, either.
 I'm a carmel (caramel?) apple purist.)
 I'm sure this wasn't my first visit, especially since my grandpa had been driving my family up there for many years before I was ever around.

-When you notice the days are suddenly a lot shorter, that the wind is blowing a little cooler and you need a sweater in the morning for the first time in autumn, that's Oak Glen weather.
-And they say California doesn't have seasons.
+little cooler and you need a sweater in the morning for the first time in autumn, that's Oak Glen weather.
+And they say California doesn't

 Oak Glen is a little community of apple orchards, farms and ranches, near the town of Yucapia, in the San Bernardino mountains.
 The elevation in Oak Glen is high enough that it gets snow, hence the good apple-growing weather.
 I've visited Oak Glen in November, when it's been mighty chilly, but I've never been in snow.
 The heart of the area is Oak Tree Village, a small outpost of shops and restaurants that also has a nice little zoo to walk though.
 Up the hill is an odd little museum with dusty taxidermy animals and equally dusty craft booths that's one of my favorite spots to visit.

 The photos I'm sharing here are exactly 2 years old, to the day.
 October 16, 2010, is when we visited Riley's Farm, a popular stop in Oak Glen.
-And that visit marked the first time in all my visits that I ever actually picked apples
+And that visit marked the first time in all my visits that I ever actually picked apples.

 Over the years, both my extended family and my own little family have driven out to Oak Glen for the day to buy bags of apples, apple butter, apple cookies, apple pie, and apple cider.
 But pick our own apples?
 Nope.